EdwardAThomson/prompt-injection-testing/README.md

 - `results.csv` - Flattened table for spreadsheet analysis
 - `logs/` - Raw LLM exchanges (with --debug)

+## Testing Modes Explained

+### Expansion Mode (Default)
+Expands prompts to be more verbose/detailed, then compares safety classifications between original and expanded versions.
+Useful for testing if verbose prompts can bypass safety filters.

+### Feedback Mode (`--feedback-mode`)
+Tests prompts with an adversarial system prompt that makes the safety judge more suspicious.
+Use with `--no-expansion` to test baseline vs adversarial classification.

+### No-Expansion Mode (`--no-expansion`)
+Skips expansion and directly classifies prompts.
+Combine with `--feedback-mode` for adversarial testing.

+### Minimal Expansion (`--minimal-expansion`)
+Expands prompts with minimal verbosity instead of full verbose expansion.

 ## Configuration

 See `config.yaml` for all available options including: